 As multiple categories may apply, various classifications should be offered with the possibility to provide a description for each of the listed classifications.
 Given the Eurobonds market caters for a multiplicity of markets, an additional unspecified category is suggested, to cover for less frequent classification, in addition to the known categories listed below.

-Field Definition: Investor Classification: Information identifying investor types subject to conditions’ classification as defined by the issuer in their terms.
+Field Definition: Investor Classification: Information identifying at event level the investor types that may apply, and that are subject to conditional vote defined by the issuer in their terms.

 Eligible: The investor meets the requirements of the Eligible terms.